h4u2hj/DocumentStats/README.md

 # Document Statistics app

 A simple windows forms app to display statistics of a document.
-Implements View-Model-Architecture
+Implements View-Model-Persistence Architecture

 Allows txt and pdf file inputs.